Goyet Caves: Site

 In 1999, an extensive network of galleries was discovered, consisting of a central and peripheral networks, named after particular areas: Régal des Fees, Atlantide, Salle de Cristal etc.

 Excavations

 Stratigraphy

 Edouard Dupont identified five sediment horizons or site concentrations in the cave, three near the cave entrance and two in deeper chambers.
 Marcel Otte resumed excavations during the 1970s.
 Further excavations took place from 1998 to 2004.
-Contemporary researchers assert that Dupont's 19th century excavation methods "did not meet today’s standards".
-His sediment sequences are considered to be of little accuracy and his discoveries in the archives of the Royal Belgielsan Institute of Natural Sciences have been reviewed and re-classified in recent years.
+Contemporary researchers assert that Dupont's 19th century excavation methods "did not meet today's standards".
+His sediment sequences are considered to be of little reliability and his discoveries in the archives of the Royal Belgielsan Institute of Natural Sciences have been reviewed and re-classified in recent years.